-In America, just after Christmas concludes, the lights, trees, and ornaments are swiftly moved out to make room for heart-shaped gifts making proclamations of love.
+In America, just after Christmas concludes, the lights, trees, and ornaments are swiftly moved off retail shelves to make room for heart-shaped gifts making bold proclamations of love.

-It’s all so, well—sentimental.
+It’s all so sentimental.
 And sweet.
 Like a sugar high.

-Before I come off sounding anti-Valentine’s day, let me clarify that I think the holiday can be a meaningful time to express love to people around you.
-It can be an opportunity for couples to reaffirm their love for each other in a world where we forget to express deep and life-giving words.
+Now, before I come off sounding anti-Valentine’s day let me clarify that I think the holiday can be a meaningful time to express love to people around us.
+Especially in a world where we often forget to use words of love and gratitude for each other.

 In the Bible, 1 John 4:8 says, “God is love.”
 How bold for the Apostle John to describe God with just one word!